easy-swoole/doc-old/Manual/3.x/En/BaseUsage/process.md

 # Process

-## Use
+## Usage

-Handle time-consuming tasks, such as processing infinite loop queue consumption, clearing token data in redundant redis, and so on.
+Handling time-consuming tasks, such as processing infinite loop queue consumption, clearing token data in redundant redis, and so on.

-## how to use
+## How To Use

 Register the process in EasySwooleEvent.